Expressibility-Enhancing Strategies for Quantum Neural Networks: Method

 We can similarly analyze the approximation error of QCL using two qubits, but not given here to save space.
 Figure \ref{qcl_two_qubit_f1v1} shows the result of two-qubit QCL in fitting $\sin(\pi x)$, which demonstrates that QCL using two qubits still cannot approximate $\sin(\pi x)$ effectively.

 From theoretical and experimental analysis, we conclude that \textbf{Arcsin Embedding} is not a qubit-efficient approach to express sinusoid functions.
-In higher dimensional space, this issue is severer.
+In high-dimensional space, this issue is severer.
 This motivated us to propose the sinusoidal-friendly embedding and the hybrid embedding described above.